 A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
 This right may be referred to as the right to opt out.

 You Send Marketing Emails

 As we mentioned earlier, if you send marketing emails, you need to include an opt-out link in every email – ideally through an “unsubscribe” link.

 While it’s absolutely necessary to offer forms of opting out in the two scenarios outlined above, it’s also advisable for you to offer users avenues of opting in to both activities.
-Getting explicit user consent is always the safest route when it comes to keeping compliant and building trust with your consumers.
+Getting explicit user consent for direct marketing purposes is always the safest route when it comes to keeping compliant and building trust with your consumers.

 While there are situations to use opt-in and situations to use opt-out, any business that wishes to remain compliant with the law and appease their customers will need to employ both methods.